RedLinen/Jovial/README.md

-# How to Create Jovial Prototype 3:
+# How to Create Jovial Prototype Three:

 ### Building It: